Anupam Joshi, Director

 In addition to teaching cybersecurity at UMBC, Dr. Forno has lectured on information security, information warfare, and infrastructure protection at American University and the National Defense University in Washington D.C.
 He is an affiliate of the Stanford Center for Internet and Society (CIS) and from 2005-12 was a Visiting Scientist at the Software Engineering Institute at Carnegie Mellon University, serving as an instructor for the CERT Coordination Center (CERT/CC).

 His interdisciplinary research and professional interests include information age conflict, cybersecurity operations, risk communication, and the social shaping of technology — specifically, issues related to resiliency and autonomy in networked societies.
 In addition to many articles and commentaries over the years, he is the co-author of O’Reilly’s Incident Response (2001).
 Forno holds a Ph.D. in Internet Studies from Curtin University of Technology in Australia.
+He has received research support from NSF and DoD.

 Office: Information Technology/Engineering (ITE) Building 325A